 Horizon’s programs for children and teens equip children, youth and families to live out Horizon’s mission to Welcome Radically, Love Boldly, Grow Spiritually and Serve Courageously.

-Learn about our Spring 2026 programs below.
+Learn about our current programs below.

 All programs run from approximately 10:45- 11:45 am.
 Children aged 4 and above begin at 10:30 in worship with their families and then leave for their programs after the Time for All Ages.
+Learn more about what to expect Sundays at Sundays for Families

 Stay updated: